 - In Texas, a bar regular was given free drinks before broadsiding a Chevy Yukon at an intersection, leaving the driver a quadriplegic and his wife and son with minor injuries.
 The plaintiff was awarded $3,850,000.

 - In Florida, a drunk driver struck a golf cart on the way out of a country club, killing a 9-year-old girl.
 The plaintiff was awarded $3,200,000.

 - In Alaska, teenagers died in a collision with a barricade after being sold liquor at a bar.
 The plaintiff was awarded $1,700,000.

 Contact the Law Offices of d'Oliveira & Associates

-If you have been injured in an auto accident in which alcohol was involved, the Law Offices of d’Oliveira and Associates, P.C., can help you receive the compensation you deserve.
-Give us a call for a free consultation and remember you pay no legal fees unless a settlement is made on your behalf.
-We will be happy to meet with you at one of our fourteen locations in Rhode Island or Massachusetts.
+If you have been injured in an auto accident where alcohol was involved, the Law Offices of d’Oliveira and Associates can help you receive the compensation you deserve.
+Give us a call for a free consultation, and remember you pay no legal fees unless a settlement is obtained on your behalf.
+We would be happy to meet with you at one of our fifteen locations in Rhode Island or Massachusetts.